 The basic design concept for the detectors mounted inside the endcap will have them supported by individual rails mounted to the inner circumference of the cylindrical ring and on rails attached to the outer horizontal circumferential surface of the nose if needed.
-The heavy gas Cherenkov will be separated into six sections with each section utilizing two rails to attach the section to the outer circumference of the endcap.
-A counterweight balanced installation device that is slung from the crane can be used to orient and position each section onto the rails.
+A large universal installation fixture is envisioned to load each of the detector packages onto the endcap rails.
+The framework design is intended to accommodate the various endcap detectors with interchangeable fixturing specific to each group.
 Personnel access to the endcap will be through man lifts and/or a specialized scaffolding as needed.